 There are a variety of PACT best practices, including:

-• Minimums – For a venture capital fund, VC Lab sees more success when funds have a high minimum and support different minimums for different types of Limited Partners.
+- Minimums – For a venture capital fund, VC Lab sees more success when funds have a high minimum and support different minimums for different types of Limited Partners.
 This means having different versions of a PACT.

-• Signing – VC Lab recommends using a digital signing system for sending, tracking and signing a PACT.
+- Signing – VC Lab recommends using a digital signing system for sending, tracking and signing a PACT.
 These systems allow investors to fill in key information needed for the final offering.
 The digital singing experience is commonly built into a deal closing workflow that involves follow up emails and updates.

-• Closing Likelihood – A signed PACT indicates a 75% likelihood for the investor to actually complete the investment.
+- Closing Likelihood – A signed PACT indicates a 75% likelihood for the investor to actually complete the investment.
 This likelihood varies based on geography, type of offering, and other factors.
 Developing nations tend to have a 50% likelihood, as an example.

-Sample PACT Emails
+Sample Emails to Limited Partners

 Use a PACT after a successful meeting